 If you can’t wait to drink your sake, then the free tasting from early afternoon might be up your alley.
 But of course there is a Kanamara Matsuri twist!
 You eat a small dried fish before swallowing the amazake (sweet sake).
 Why?
 The sweet cloudy white sake mixed with the salty fishiness of the dried fish is said to mimic both the look and taste of semen!

-Maybe you’d like to try your hand at carving a penis out of a radish?
+Or maybe you’d like to try your hand at carving a penis out of a radish?

 Perhaps the highlight of the festival are the three large phallic portable shrines (mikoshi) that are carried throughout the streets in a parade from around midday.
 There’s the “Kanamara Fune Mikoshi” – a steel penis in a ship – which represents the steel phallus that the woman used to dispel the demon…